You Kill It, You Bought It

 - He also takes the place of The Hogfather for a while, not because he killed him, but because someone else is trying to, and the role has to be filled.

-- In Harry Potter and the Deathly Hallows a central plot point is that wands may switch allegiance to whoever kills or defeats the former owner, which is why wands of wizards who die natural deaths are usually destroyed or buried with their owner; they will not accept a new master.
+- In Harry Potter and the Deathly Hallows a central plot point is that wands may switch allegiance to whoever kills or defeats the former owner.
 These facts are of particular importance relating to the Elder Wand.

-- What most wizards don't realize, and what ends up being a major plot point at the end of the book, is that killing your opponent isn't necessary, you just have to somehow deprive them of their wand.
-Even if it's not the wand in question, you will still have mastery over it.
+- What most wizards don't realize, and what ends up being a major plot point at the end of the book, is that killing your opponent isn't necessary, you just have to defeat them on a duel or deprive them of their wand.
 This throws a wrench in Dumbledore's plan to leave the Elder Wand without a master: he originally intended to let Snape kill him, which would mean the wand still belonged to him in death.
-Instead, Draco disarms Dumbledore, unwittingly becoming the Elder Wand's master, meaning that Harry later becomes its master when he disarms Draco.
-This means that when Voldemort, who thinks that he is the wand's master because he killed Snape, tries to duel Harry with the Elder Wand, it obeys Harry, not Voldemort.
-Confused?
-You're not alone.
+Instead, Draco disarms Dumbledore, unwittingly becoming the master of the Elder Wand, and Harry later becomes its master when he disarms Draco.
+However, Voldemort thinks simply killing its previous owner gains you ownership of the Wand, so he kills Snape (whom he thinks has become the Wand's master) to get it.
+And when he tries to duel Harry while wielding it...

 - This is how First Mate Cox becomes chief of the cannibalistic Raiders in Nation.
 In that case, he meant to kill the previous chief; he just didn't know he'd get the job afterward.